wkoszek/sensorama/README.md

 of monitoring.
 Its quite likely that compression might be necessary.
 Data should be recorder to the file which is either binary, or is a simple ASCII, so that the data compression can work in an efficient way.

+# Filtering

+One could argue that for worthwhile data analysis, to be address all data samples should be present in raw form.
+Some sensors such as accelerometer or gyroscope are fine to be used in such context, yet anothers aren't.
+For example, user may want to include the GPS coordinates always unless they represent location of user's address, in which case GPS coordinates should be skipped.
+Filtering could be a partial answer to data confidentiality.
+Easy user interface would have to be provided however ('Do you want suppress GPS logging in 300ft radius from your current location?'), to make it more appealing to users to submit and share the data.

+# Distribution

+Architecture should be granular enough to provide further distribution if necessary.
+For example, turning a simple battery reading status in Android Emulator resulted in a warning about inability to cope with the load of work put on the main thread.
+Thus it may require to decouple a core design from per-sensor gathering classes, so that multithreading can be included "for free".
+Another idea would be to provide a gateway into turning Sensorama into a distributed platform, where sensor data is submitted through BlueTooth